 Built in Art Deco style, this observatory was constructed in the early 1930s and is a highlight among the landmarks in Southern California.
 See incredible light shows at the Oschin Planetarium, which puts to use the latest technology.
-Outside the observatory, you'll find sweeping views of the nearby area that are breathtaking during the day as well as night.
+Outside the observatory, you'll find sweeping views of the nearby area that are breathtaking during the day as well as at night.
 Exhibits and planetarium shows will fascinate visitors.
 Some visitors might recognize the observatory as the site where the climax of Rebel Without a Cause was filmed.
 On clear nights take advantage of the free public telescopes to see the stars up close.

 J. Paul Getty Museum at the Getty Center is an unmissable attraction in the city.
-A cultural and artistic landmark, the center houses varied art forms, sculptures, and photographs from various time periods and regions such as Europe and America.
+A cultural and artistic landmark, the center houses varied art forms, sculptures, and photographs from various periods and regions such as Europe and America.
 You can also check out old manuscripts and decorative art here.
-Its highlights consist of Italian manuscripts from the Middle Ages and Renaissance, and Rembrandt's Late Religious Portraits, among others.
+Its highlights consist Italian manuscripts from the Middle Ages and Renaissance, and Rembrandt's Late Religious Portraits, among others.
 Set aside a day for this museum with its Central Garden, awe-inspiring landscapes, interior architecture, and also its popular restaurant—all of which are sure to leave you breathless with their beauty.

-Spread over 4,210 acres (1,704 hectares) of the eastern end of the Santa Monica Mountains, Griffith Park is often referred to as "the Central Park of Los Angeles".
+Spread over 4,310 acres (1,744 hectares) of the eastern end of the Santa Monica Mountains, Griffith Park is often referred to as "the Central Park of Los Angeles".
 The municipal park is one of North America's largest urban green spaces.
-There's ample opportunity for outdoor activities like hiking, horseback riding and tennis, alongside popular attractions like the Griffith Observatory, the Los Angeles Zoo, the Greek Theater, and the iconic Hollywood Sign.
+There's ample opportunity for outdoor activities like hiking, horseback riding, and tennis alongside popular attractions like the Griffith Observatory, the Los Angeles Zoo, the Greek Theater, and the iconic Hollywood Sign.
 At the confluence of landscaped greenery and rugged wilderness, Griffith Park is Los Angeles' most treasured recreational venue and scenic escape.

 An iconic attraction in Hollywood, Universal Studios is a must-visit for anyone who enjoys the thrill and excitement of a theme park.
 With a slate of ever-changing attractions, the park is a great outing for the whole family and can easily take up an entire day.
 After the guided tour, you can wander around the park, and get something to eat at one of the numerous restaurants and cafes scattered around its sprawl.
 Later, take in various shows like WaterWorld or the Special Effects show.
 Some other park attractions that will definitely get your adrenaline pumping include the Revenge of the Mummy Ride, various rides at the Wizarding World of Harry Potter, and the acclaimed King Kong 360-3D virtual ride.

-Since its inception in 1961, the Los Angeles County Museum of Art (LACMA) has been devoted to collecting works of art that span both history and geography.
-Today, the museum features particularly strong collections of Asian, Latin American, European, and American art, as well as a contemporary museum on its campus, Broad Contemporary Art Museum (BCAM).
-With this expanded space for contemporary art, innovative collaborations with artists, and an ongoing transformation project, LACMA is creating a truly modern lens through which to view its rich encyclopedic collection of more than 100,000 works.
-With this much to explore, they encourage you to spend an entire day with them.
+Since its inception in 1961, the Los Angeles County Museum of Art (LACMA) has been devoted to collecting works of art spanning both history and geography.
+Today, the museum features exceptionally notable collections of Asian, Latin American, European, and American art and houses a contemporary museum on its campus, Broad Contemporary Art Museum (BCAM).
+With this expanded space for contemporary art, innovative collaborations with artists, and an ongoing transformation project, LACMA is creating a truly modern lens through which to view its comprehensive fine collection of more than 100,000 works.
+With this much to explore, it is an ideal spot to spend an entire day at the museum.

-160 acres (65 hectares) of unspoiled nature can be seen at the east point of the Santa Monica mountains at the Runyon Canyon Park.
-This pet friendly park has two southern entrances and a northern entrance at Mulholland Drive.
+160 acres (65 hectares) of unspoiled nature can be seen at the east point of the Santa Monica mountains at Runyon Canyon Park.
+This pet-friendly park has two southern entrances and a northern entrance at Mulholland Drive.
 Go for a hike or head to the play area where your kids can play.
 Keep your camera ready as celebrities are known to unwind here as well.